What’s the story of Inspiring Melinda?

 I have been helping people basically all my life, but I want to make a bigger impact.
 I want to reach out and speak to more women in this world.

 Quite a few years back I saw kinesiology in action on my husband.
 I was amazed at how simple it was and the amazing difference it made to his body in such a short amount of time.
 I wanted to do that.
 I wanted to be able to help people in this way too.

 So off I went to college to learn about kinesiology.
 If I’d have known what was in store for me there is no way on earth I would’ve gone in the first place.
-You see, not only did I learn about various aspects of nutrition, counselling, anatomy, physiology, monitoring of muscles, various techniques etc., etc., etc. but I also did a shit load of personal work too.
+You see, not only did I learn about various aspects of nutrition, counseling, anatomy, physiology, monitoring of muscles, various techniques etc., etc., etc. but I also did a load of personal work too.
 It is just part of the territory you go through.